felipe-zg/felipe-zg/README.md

 ### Hi there, I'm Felipe 👋

-## I'm a mobile developer, technology enthusiastand i love teaching other people!
+## I'm a mobile software developer, technology enthusiast and i love teaching other people!

-- 🔭 I’m currently working on a react native project!
+- 🔭 I’m currently working on cool projects with react native!
 - 🌱 I’m currently learning everything 🤣.
 Just kidding, i'm learning swift at the moment
 - 👯 I’m looking to collaborate with other developers on some big ideas i got in mind
 - 🥅 2020 Goals: Contribute to Open Source projects, perhaps build my own lib to share with the community